 Once a Loan is made, IEPA produces invoices and Loan payments are remitted by the Participant to the Master Trustee.
 IEPA receives semiannual repayments throughout the year.
 To the extent IEPA does not receive a Loan repayment, it sends a formal notice of delinquency promptly if a payment is more than 15 days in arrears.
-It has not been necessary for IEPA to send a formal notice of delinquency to a Participant since the execution and delivery of the Master Trust Agreement.
+It has not been necessary for IEPA to send a formal notice of delinquency to a Participant with respect to any Loan issued pursuant to an Initial Pledged Agreement since the execution and delivery of the Master Trust Agreement.
 See "SECURITY AND SOURCE OF PAYMENT FOR THE BONDS-Flow of Funds".